 Matsumoto

 On paper, Matsumoto might not jump out at you as one of the unique places in Japan, except for 17th-century Matsumoto Castle.
-However, this city in the heart of the Japanese Alps is compact and charming and makes a great base for exploring the region.
+However, this city in the heart of the Japanese Alps is compact and charming, making a great base for exploring the region.
 The most popular day trip from Matsumoto is to Jigokudani, a mountain onsen where you can find Japan’s famous “snow monkeys,” but this is only the beginning.

-Another great natural adventure is the scenic Kamikochi area, where a crystalline river flows through towering mountains that offer a different experience in every season.
+Another great natural adventure is the scenic Kamikochi area, where a crystalline river flows through towering mountains that offer a different experience every season.
 The Nakasendo Way, meanwhile, blends history and scenery.
-Take the train from Matsumoto to Nagiso and walk between charming towns like Tsumago and Magome, which were founded during the Edo period, when the Nakasendo was the main trading route between Kyoto and what is now Tokyo.
+Take the train from Matsumoto to Nagiso and walk between charming towns like Tsumago and Magome, founded during the Edo period, when the Nakasendo was the main trading route between Kyoto and Tokyo.

 Things To Do In Matsumoto